engie-group/shaystack/docs/index.md

 You can select the format you want in the request.

-### Specification limitation

-At this time, in a filter, it's only possible to compare with a number, date, hour or datetime.

-- `geoPostalCode > 50000` // Ok
-- `curVal > 38°` // Ok
-- `time > 12:01` // Ok
-- `datetime > 2010-03-11T23:55:00 Paris` // Ok
-- `name > "hello"` // Not implemented

-The specification is not clear.

 ### Specification extension

 To manage the history of ontologies, it's possible to add a parameter almost all request: `Version`